Do you want to change the default search URL slug in WordPress?

 As you can see, these URLs are quite easy for visitors to understand.
 They can simply look at their browser’s address bar and see where they are in your site’s layout.

-These URLs also tell search engines useful information about the page, so they can rank it correctly and show it to people who are looking for content just like yours.
+These URLs also tell search engines useful information about the page so they can rank it correctly and show it to people who are looking for content just like yours.

 http://example.com/?s=search-term

 The extra ?s= characters make this URL more difficult to read and understand, which can confuse both the search engines and your visitors.
-By changing this URL, you can improve WordPress search and boost your SEO.
+By changing this URL, you can improve your WordPress search and boost your SEO.

 Method 1: Change WordPress Search URL Slug Using WPCode (Recommended)